Broadcast IP workflows - a major industry move

-- SMPTE 2022-6: this standard uses RTP containers to carry on uncompressed SDI video.
+- ST 2022-6: this SMPTE standard uses RTP containers to carry on uncompressed SDI video.
 It can be coupled with SMPTE 2022-5 to add forward error correction capabilities, as well as with SMPTE 2022-7 for support redundancy and seamless protection switching

-- TICO: TICO is a lightweight compression promoted by intoPIX, aiming to ease UHD formats adoption over current SDI and IP infrastructure by reducing the needed bandwidth by a factor up to 4
+One of these codecs, TICO RDD35, is a lightweight compression promoted by intoPIX, aiming to ease UHD formats adoption over current SDI and IP infrastructure by reducing the needed bandwidth by a factor up to 4.

 DELTACAST solutions for IP workflow

-DELTACAST actively follows all active IP battle fronts and already owns solutions to address a number of use cases.
+DELTACAST actively follows all IP battle fronts and already owns solutions to address a number of use cases:

 The cards also implement SMPTE ST 2022-7 seamless protection switching mechanism (redundant streams).